OfficeDev/VBA-content/Language-Reference-VBA/articles/3efbbe80-ee1a-e660-de4b-ffb3602ac31b.md

 # Declaring Arrays

-[Arrays](b8bdf64f-5920-1ae9-16d0-b26d09524a30.md) are declared the same way as other[variables](b8bdf64f-5920-1ae9-16d0-b26d09524a30.md), using the  **Dim**, **Static**, **Private**, or **Public** statements.
+[Arrays](b8bdf64f-5920-1ae9-16d0-b26d09524a30.md) are declared the same way as other [variables](b8bdf64f-5920-1ae9-16d0-b26d09524a30.md), using the  **Dim**, **Static**, **Private**, or **Public** statements.
 The difference between scalar variables (those that aren't arrays) and array variables is that you generally must specify the size of the array.
 An array whose size is specified is a fixed-size array.
 An array whose size can be changed while a program is running is a dynamic array.

 Whether an array is indexed from 0 or 1 depends on the setting of the  **Option** **Base** statement.
 If **Option** **Base** **1** is not specified, all array indexes begin at zero.